Contextualising-Email-Archives/discovery-tool/Data_pre_processing/DataProcess_readme.txt

 9. The dataset contains the mailboxes of 150 custodians.
 You will be notified about it. (data validation check)
 10. System performs date format conversion appropriate for the processing.
 A default date is set to '2222/01/01' (YYYY/MM/DD) .
-But this dataset should have no default values.
+But this enron dataset should have no default values.

-11. Next, please specify an output path when prompted.
+11. Next, please specify an output folder path when prompted.
 Do not forget to include '/' towards the end.
-12. The processed output is saved as a pickle file at output/path/Enron_full.pkl.
+12. The processed output will be saved as a pickle file at output/folder/Enron_full.pkl.

 13. Next process is to create folders of Lay-k and Skilling-J. You will be prompted when done.
+14. Please remember all pre-processed output files are stored in the same output folder you have specified.